gamedevkirk/UnrealEngine-ExtendedStateTreeComponent/README.md

 > Note: If `SetStateTree` is called on a running tree, the tree will be stopped, swapped, and restarted.</br>
 If the tree is not running, it will not be started automatically, and you'll need to call `StartLogic()` manually in either Blueprints or C++.

+---

+I may end up adding additional features and configuring this as a proper plugin.
+As of now, I don't believe there's enough here to justify creating an external dependency just to set state trees dynamically.